RN Degree Program

 - Submit proof of earned HS diploma or GED recognized by the United States Department of Education or foreign equivalent that has been officially evaluated

-- Meet with Financial Aid office to discuss payment options
+- Meet with the Financial Aid office to discuss payment options

 - Complete enrollment agreement and accompanying paperwork